AdobeDocs/commerce-operations.en/help/install/tutorials/extensions.md

 -  Themes (change the look and feel of your [storefront](https://glossary.magento.com/storefront) and Admin)
 -  Language packages (localize the storefront and Admin)

-{:.bs-callout-tip}
+>[!TIP]
+>
-This topic explains how to use the command line to install extensions you purchase from the Commerce Marketplace.
+>This topic explains how to use the command line to install extensions you purchase from the Commerce Marketplace.
 You can use the same procedure to install _any_ extension; all you need is the extension's [Composer](https://glossary.magento.com/composer) name and version.
 To find it, open the extension's `composer.json` file and note the values for `"name"` and `"version"`.

 Prior to installation, you may want to: